 If you update an Artifact Filter of a running integration so that it includes additional artifacts, you can choose to initiate a synchronization immediately in order to synchronize the newly eligible artifacts.

 To initiate synchronization, go to the main integration configuration screen and click 'Initiate Synchronization' in the upper right corner.

 On the pop-up that appears, select the collection and project(s) whose artifacts you'd like to synchronize:

-This will immediately trigger a high fidelity full scan for the project(s) selected, causing eligible artifacts in those project(s) to synchronize.
+This will immediately trigger a special high fidelity full scan for the project(s) selected, causing eligible artifacts in those project(s) to synchronize.

 Changing Repository URL

 If you need to change the location for an existing repository that is already part of a running integration, we recommend contacting Tasktop Support to prevent disruptions to existing integrations.
 As a general rule, we do not recommend creating a new repository connection to replace the repository for an existing integration.

 If you are upgrading Micro Focus (HPE) ALM, please review how to move routes between existing integrations here.

 Please contact Tasktop Support before using this feature to ensure you understand its impacts.